 There are two complementary, but very different, ways of accessing ice older than 800,000 years.
 The first is drilling at very low accumulation rate sites in East Antarctica, for example at or near Dome A. This has the advantage of recovering a continuous record, which, in the younger part, can be compared to other ice cores (an important consideration for drilling at very low accumulation sites where record integrity may be an issue).
-A variant of this approach would be to drill destructively (i.e., without producing core) to a depth corresponding to 800,000 years BP to save time and money and only recover the older ice.
-A second method is to make use of "blue ice" sites such as Taylor Glacier (Aciego et al., 2007) and Mt.
-Moulton (Dunbar et al., 2008) where old ice may be outcropping at the surface.
+A variant of this approach would be to drill destructively (i.e., without producing core) to a depth corresponding to 800,000 years BP if it would save time and money and only recover the older ice.
+A second method is to make use of "blue ice" sites such as Taylor Glacier (Aciego et al., 2007), Mt.
+Moulton (Dunbar et al., 2008) and Allan Hills (Spaulding et al., 2013) where old ice may be cropping out at the surface.
 Continuous records may be difficult to find at such sites, but access is much easier.
 Different drilling requirements are needed for the two approaches.
 Strategies were discussed at an IPICS meeting (Corvallis, OR, 2009), with a preference for continuous records, given the potential difficulties of splicing together discontinuous and possibly stratigraphically disturbed blue ice or only deep ice records.
-Nonetheless, development of blue ice sampling techniques should continue given the potential for large volume sampling and possible old ice

-(see below) and the possibility that continuous ice core records will not be discovered.
+Nonetheless, development of blue ice sampling techniques should continue given the potential for large volume sampling and possible old ice (see below) and the possibility that continuous ice core records will not be discovered.
 Consideration of sites where only old ice might be preserved (for example areas where there is no accumulation today but has been in the past) should also continue.

-The recent IPICS 'Oldest Ice' workshop (October 2012) explored the current state of knowledge of possible oldest ice sites.
+The IPICS 'Oldest Ice' workshop resulted in a paper (Fischer et al., 2013) describing the current state of knowledge of possible oldest ice sites; it has a general conclusion that more reconnaissance is needed before choosing a site.
 Choosing a location with confidence is still difficult - a main reason is poorly known geothermal heat flux.
 Determination of the spatial variability of geothermal heat flux is critical to the identification of potential drilling sites for oldest ice.
 Regions of current attention for sites of oldest ice cores are the areas around Dome A, Dome F, and Dome C and the Aurora Subglacial Basin.
-A paper summarizing the state of knowledge is in preparation (Fischer et al., in review), with a general conclusion that more reconnaissance is needed before choosing a site.
-Technology for quickly creating access holes for spatially distributed measurements of geothermal heat flux under 1,000 m of ice with minimal logistics would facilitate the science.
+Technology for quickly creating access holes for spatially distributed measurements of geothermal heat flux in less than 1,000 m of ice with minimal logistics would facilitate the science.
 There is a general consensus that given the potential for stratigraphic disturbance and therefore the need for replication, several cores will need to be drilled, likely by different national groups and/or international partners.
 New and ongoing radar, laser altimetry, gravity and magnetic data from ICECAP and Antarctica's Gamburtsev Province (AGAP) airborne surveys are helping identify potential sites, but additional observations and model calculations are needed.
 Planning needs to be put in place in order to upgrade the DISC drill, described in detail in the Long Range Drilling Technology Plan, for drilling the main and replicate cores in the very cold conditions found in East Antarctica.
-In Greenland, locations on the west side of the east mountain range where the first ice sheet originated might result in ice more than 1M year old.
-Because the stratigraphy is likely to be disturbed in that area, methods for dating ice that is not in order stratigraphically should be further developed before drilling for ice older than 800,000 years in Greenland.
+In Greenland, locations on the west side of the east mountain range where the first ice sheet originated might result in ice more than 1M years old.
+Since the stratigraphy is likely to be disturbed in that area, methods for dating ice that is not in order stratigraphically should be further developed before drilling for ice older than 800,000 years in Greenland.